 The Mill on the Fleet.
 Address: High Street, Gatehouse of Fleet, DG7 2HS.

-For more attractions see: The Complete Guide to Free Attractions in Scotland
+- For more cheap days out in Scotland take a look at this article: The Complete Guide to Free Attractions in Scotland.

 How can I save money on Scotland’s trains?